Vegin Vegan Vegun!

 by Vegin Vegan Vegun!

 Japanese-style lentil soboro made with red lentils.
-Ready in about 20 minutes, a gentle vegan side dish for everyday meals and meal prep.
+Ready in about 20 minutes, a simple vegan side dish for everyday meals and meal prep.

 Print Recipe Pin Recipe